quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 fields.

-If there is no key in the configuration, the server MUST fill the Nonce field with bytes that appear to be random.
+If there is no key in the configuration, the server MUST fill the Nonce field with bytes that have no observable relationship to the field in previously issued connection IDs.
 If there is a key, the server fills the nonce field with a nonce of its choosing.
 See {{cid-entropy}} for details.

 The server MAY append additional bytes to the connection ID, up to the limit specified in that version of QUIC, for its own use.
 These bytes MUST NOT